 Lizard Peninsula · TR12

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Manaccan, that work is shaped by the place itself — Manaccan is an AONB Helford-side village with a substantial Norman church (with a fig tree growing from its tower) and one of the most peaceful Conservation Areas in Cornwall, with a building stock that leans toward traditional cob and granite cottages and Victorian rectory-style houses.
+The way we approach extension in Manaccan starts with a measured walk-round — Manaccan is an AONB Helford-side village with a substantial Norman church (with a fig tree growing from its tower) and one of the most peaceful Conservation Areas in Cornwall, with a building stock that leans toward modern AONB-sensitive infill and Victorian rectory-style houses.

 • Conservation Area